-How does a cane help you walk?
-A single point cane steadies you as you walk by increasing your base of support.
-Canes distribute your weight more evenly, giving you better balance and more walking safety.
-In fact, pressure on the leg opposite the hand that holds the cane can be reduced by up to 25 percent when you use a cane.
+A single point cane / walking aid steadies you as you walk by helping you to increase your base of support.
+Canes help to distribute your weight more evenly, which helps to give you better balance and more walking safety.
+In fact, pressure on the leg opposite the hand that holds the cane can be reduced by up to 25 percent when you use a cane or other walking aid.

 Reasons For Needing A Cane

-There is no one size fits all reason for needing a cane, but there are many good reasons for using one.
+There is no one size fits all reason for the use of a cane, but there are many good reasons for using one.

 You should consider using a cane: